pranavpandey/dynamic-utils/README.md

 Helper class to perform `view` operations.

-- `void setLightStatusBar(view, isLight)` - Set light status bar if we are using light primary color on Android M or above devices.
+- `void setLightStatusBar(view, isLight)` - Set light status bar if we are using light primary color on Android 23 and above.

-- `void setLightNavigationBar(view, isLight)` - Set light navigation bar if we are using light primary color on API 26 and above devices.
+- `void setLightNavigationBar(view, isLight)` - Set light navigation bar if we are using light primary color on API 26 and above.

 ### DynamicWindowUtils